How do I stop overthinking?

 Take one small irreversible action that creates data the loop cannot manufacture from inside itself.
 The REIS framework calls the trap an overthinking loop — and the exit is structural, not motivational.

-Overthinking is not a discipline problem.
-It is a closed circuit — the REIS framework calls it the overthinking loop — and the loop is doing useful psychological work: it protects you from being wrong in public.
-So long as that protection is more valuable than the cost of inaction, the loop keeps running.
-Telling yourself to stop will not break it, because the loop is rational from inside the loop.
+Overthinking is a closed circuit.
+The REIS framework calls it the overthinking loop, and the loop is doing useful work: protecting you from being wrong in public.
+As long as that protection is worth more than the cost of inaction, the loop runs.
+Telling yourself to stop won't break it — the loop is rational from inside the loop.

 The exit is structural.
 Take one small irreversible action that changes the available data.
 Send the message.
 Make the call.
-Buy the domain.
 Tell one person.
-The action does not have to be the right action — it has to be irreversible, because the loop runs on stale inputs and the moment a real input arrives, the loop has nothing left to rehearse.
+It doesn't have to be the right action — it has to be irreversible.
+The loop runs on stale inputs; the moment a real input arrives, there is nothing left to rehearse.

 Concepts referenced